Kathryn L. Zerfuss

 She joined the Office of Governor Tom Wolf in the beginning of his second term as a Deputy Secretary for Legislative Affairs.
 Among many of her key contributions in this position, she advanced the state's It's On Us initiative to combat sexual violence at postsecondary schools; secured Pennsylvania's first tax credit to help working families with childcare; and created the state's free school breakfast program that serves students in all public and private schools.

 Commissioner Zerfuss is a member of the National Association of Regulatory Utility Commissioners (NARUC), a non-profit organization dedicated to representing state public service commissions who regulate public utilities.
-Additionally, she serves on NARUC’s Committee on Energy Resources and the Environment.
+She serves on NARUC's Committee on Energy Resources and the Environment.
+In addition, Commissioner Zerfuss was chosen to serve as Co-Vice Chair of the NARUC-U.S. Department of Energy Task Force on Natural Gas Resource Planning.
+Commissioner Zerfuss is one of only 20 members of the task force established to connect utility regulators with tools, expertise and platforms to help them navigate the challenging energy landscape of the coming decades.

-Commissioner Zerfuss is only the ninth woman to serve on the PUC in its 85-year history.
-She currently serves with Chairman Gladys Brown Dutrieuille making it only the third time two women commissioners have served concurrently.
+Commissioner Zerfuss is only the ninth woman to serve on the PUC in its 86-year history.
+She currently serves with Commissioner Kimberly Barrow making it only the fourth time two women commissioners have served concurrently.

 An alumna of Elizabethtown College in Lancaster County, with a bachelor’s degree in Political Science, she lives in Mechanicsburg and is married with three children.
 She grew up in Tamaqua, Schuylkill County.